By Lisa Cohen and Rabbi Yonatan Neril

 Friday Night

-On Friday night, after candle lighting, there are prayer services in the synagogue with much singing blessing God and His creations, followed by a family meal filled with delicious traditional Jewish foods.
-The meal is opened with blessings over wine called “Kiddush“, followed by blessings over two loaves of special plaited bread called “hallah“.
+On Friday night, after candle lighting, there are prayer services in the synagogue with singing of Psalms and blessing God and His creations, followed by a family meal filled with delicious traditional Jewish foods.
+The meal is opened with blessings over wine called “Kiddush“, followed by blessings over two loaves of special braided bread called “hallah“.

-The meal is accompanied by singing of psalms, the re-telling of bible stories, general family chat and sharing of news.
-At the end of the meal, the family say a prayer of thanks to God for providing the sustenance.
+The traditional Jewish sabbath meal involves the singing of sacred songs and a discussion of a weekly section of the Hebrew Bible.
+At the end of the meal, the family says a prayer of thanks to God for providing the sustenance.
 Shabbat dinner, on Friday night, is an opportunity of real connection physically and spiritually.
-Whilst most Americans may do this annually on Thanks Giving, the Jewish people do this every Friday night.

 Shabbat Day

-On Shabbat morning there is another prayer service in the synagogue, where the weekly portion of the Torah is read.
-This is often followed by a “Kiddush” which is where communities take the opportunity to join together to bless the wine, snack and chat – another opportunity of connection, this time as a community.
-Then, each family goes home for another family meal, hosts friends or welcomes someone alone to their home.
+On Shabbat morning there is another prayer service in the synagogue, where the weekly portion of the Torah (Hebrew Bible) is read in Hebrew from a hand-written scroll.
+This is often followed by a “Kiddush” in which the prayer community takes the opportunity to join together to bless the wine and eat a snack together as a community.
+Then, each family goes home for another family meal, together with friends and visitors from the synagogue.
+Then Sabbath-observers take a rest, read, go for a walk, or engage together in Bible study.

 The Benefits of Shabbat